bumoproject/bumo-docs-en/website/versioned_docs/version-1.0.0.10/sto_10.md

       tlog('transferWithData', sender, to, value, data);
     ```

-    topic: The method name, here is `transfer`.
+    topic: The method name, here is 'transferWithData'.

     sender: The account address to call the contract.